 WHAT INFORMATION WE COLLECT AND STORE ABOUT YOU

 Your Personal Information.
-In an effort to provide you Services intended to meet your needs and preferences, we may be required to collect your personally identifiable information or, if you are involved in the care of a family member or friend, personally identifiable information about your family member or friend (“Personal Information”).
-When you use the Site to find a mental health professional for a family member or friend, you must either be the legally authorized representative of our family member or friend, or have their consent before providing us with their Personal Information and other information about them.
+In an effort to provide you services intended to meet your needs and preferences, we may be required to collect your personally identifiable information or, if you are involved in the care of a family member or friend, personally identifiable information about your family member or friend (“Personal Information”).
+When you use the Site to find a mental health professional for a family member or friend, you must either be the legally authorized representative of your family member or friend, or have their consent before providing us with their Personal Information and other information about them.

-- Health information, including the mental health professional you chose to see from the Site, the reasons for and dates of the appointment, mental health and other medical history you choose to share with us, and any other health information you or your mental health professional chooses to share with us; and
+- Health information, including the mental health professional you chose to see from the Site, the reasons for and dates of the appointment, mental health and other medical history you choose to share with us, and any other health information you or your mental health professional choose to share with us;

 Protected Health Information.
-In some cases, some of the Personal Information we gather from you is considered “protected health information” or “PHI” as that term is defined by the Health Insurance Portability and Accountability Act and its implementing regulations as amended from time to time (“HIPAA”).
+Personal Information we gather from you may be considered “protected health information” or “PHI” as that term is defined by the Health Insurance Portability and Accountability Act and its implementing regulations as amended from time to time (“HIPAA”).
 If we receive, store, transmit or create Personal Information about you (or a family member or friend) from or on behalf of health care providers, this information is considered PHI.
 HIPAA provides specific protections for the privacy and security of PHI and restricts how PHI is used and disclosed.
 We may only use and disclose PHI in ways permitted by HIPAA.
 Please contact your health care provider and request a copy of their HIPAA Notice of Privacy Practices for more information on how your health care provider may use and disclose PHI and your rights to your PHI.
 If you have any problems with how your health care provider is managing your information, please contact your health care provider directly.

 Other Information.
-Some information is automatically collected from you when you use our Site or Services and is stored in log files, which are used on the Site and in links to the Site from an email.
+Some information is automatically collected from you when you use our Site and is stored in log files, which are used on the Site and in links to the Site from an email.
 The types of information that may be automatically collected from your use of the Site include (without limitation):